slonkazoid/bingus-blog/README.md

 - `GET /posts/<name>`: view a post
 - `GET /posts/<name>.md`: view the raw markdown of a post
 - `GET /post/*`: redirects to `/posts/*`

+## Cache

+bingus-blog caches every post retrieved and keeps it permanently in cache. the only way a cache entry is removed is when it's requested and it does not exist in the filesystem. cache entries don't expire, but they get invalidated when the mtime of the markdown file changes.

+if cache persistence is on, the cache is compressed & written on shutdown, and read & decompressed on startup. one may opt to set the cache location to point to a tmpfs so it saves and loads really fast, but it doesn't persist across boots, also at the cost of even more RAM usage.

+the compression reduced a 3.21 MB file cache into 0.18 MB with almost instantly. there is basically no good reason to not have compression on.